Research HubComplete Guide to BPC-157

 Nitric Oxide (NO) System: Research has consistently shown BPC-157 modulates NO production, which plays a critical role in vascular tone, inflammation, and tissue healing.
 It appears to upregulate eNOS (endothelial nitric oxide synthase) activity in damaged tissue.

 Angiogenesis: BPC-157 strongly promotes the formation of new blood vessels through upregulation of VEGF (Vascular Endothelial Growth Factor).
-This is likely a key driver of its tissue repair effects โ new vasculature means oxygen and nutrients reach damaged areas faster.
+This is a key driver of its tissue repair effects: new vasculature brings oxygen and nutrients to damaged areas faster.
+The angiogenesis mechanism is detailed in a separate guide.

 Growth Hormone Receptor Interaction: Studies suggest BPC-157 can sensitize tissue to growth hormone signaling, even without elevating GH levels directly.
 This may explain accelerated healing in connective tissue models.